-When selling a house in Austin, most people immediately think about hiring an agent and listing the property on the MLS.
+When selling a house in San Antonio, most people immediately think about hiring an agent and listing the property on the MLS.
 This is a great solution for many people, however, you should know there are other options available to you.
-There are many ways to sell a Austin house!
+There are many ways to sell a San Antonio house!
 Consider your options to discover which selling method is right for you and your situation!

 Sell Directly to A Professional Home Buyer

 You can sell your house without using an agent, ultimately saving a ton of time and money depending on the situation.
-There are companies such as Texas Fair Offers that will buy your Austin house using a straight-forward and simple process.
+There are companies such as Tallbridge Investments that will buy your San Antonio house using a straight-forward and simple process.
 With a direct sale, you won’t have to worry about commission, repairs, cleaning-up or waiting for a buyer to come along.
 You will immediately know the amount you are receiving as well as the closing date so you aren’t left in limbo, wondering when your house will sell.

 Direct sales are becoming increasingly popular, however, not all buyers are the same.
 Make sure you do your homework on both the local market and the buyer you are working with.
 A direct sale may not offer full price, but for some people, the amount saved on repairs and wasted time more than makes up for the difference in price.